Skip to main content

 *

-• to remove the rest of the dates, change from:
+• To remove the remaining dates, change from:

 ^[0-9][0-9][0-9][0-9]-[0-9][0-9]-[0-9][0-9] [*]